 Making a decision at the computing end point is the definition of fog computing.

-Cisco invented the term Fog Computing and says that storage is one aspect of that.
-But that is less obvious.
+In addition to increased efficiency, fog computing also handles storage.
 For example, in a streaming application system, like machine streaming data, data is held in the memory of the application.
 It never shuts off, so there is nothing to save to disk.

 The application cloud is the central computing apparatus.
 You can think of that as being RackSpace, Amazon EC2, etc. That is where the analytics and operational software resides.